tastejs/awesome-app-ideas/README.md

 Let the user register his location and then give reports showing which beaches are the best to surf in the next days.
 It's a good oportunity to use weather API's for something more specific.

 ### Tic-tac-toe
+A tic tac toe game with different levels of AI.
+Users can also customize what they want for the X's and O's.
+If possible, a saved game whereby the AI gets better overtime, being able to predict the user's next move

 ### Timetable app